NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 Documents Required for NEET Counselling 2025

-Candidates are advised to submit the required documents to appear for the NEET Counselling 2025.
+Candidates are advised to submit the required documents to appear for NEET Counselling 2025.
 All the documents must confirm the identity, eligibility, and educational qualification of the applicant.
 Without proper document verification, the candidate's application may be rejected or considered incomplete.
 These documents are mandatory to be uploaded in the proper format and size specified by the National Testing Agency (NTA).

 • Date of Birth Certificate